10/20/2021

 Jerry Letterman

 Yeah, sure.
 So the cost will track the capacity.
-So what you'll see and what we'll talk about in January is the first half of the year versus second half of the year, and you'll see as the 777s come back, as the other aircraft come in, as we hit the full run rate on the $2.2 billion initiatives next summer, you'll see the second half of the year being significantly different from the first half of the year.
-But you could essentially track the capacity to the cabin.
+So what you'll see and what we'll talk about in January is the first half of the year versus the second half of the year.
+And you'll see as the 777s come back, as the other aircraft come in, as we hit the full run rate on the $2.2 billion initiatives next summer, you'll see the second half of the year being significantly different from the first half of the year.
+But you could essentially track the capacity to the chasm.

 speaker